astro-vino/AstroVEdit/README.md

 ### Quick Start Guide

 #### Basic Workflow
-1. **Open an Image**: File → Open Recent (right-expanding menu) or drag-and-drop a FITS file
+1. **Open an Image**: Double-click .vino project files, File → Open Recent (right-expanding menu), or drag-and-drop FITS files or .vino projects
 2. **Navigate the Image**: Use `Ctrl + Mouse Wheel` to zoom, `Right Mouse + Drag` to pan
-3. **Add Adjustments**: Use the Adjustments panel to add enhancement layers
+3. **Add Adjustments**: Use the Adjustments panel to add enhancement layers including new Noise Reduction
 4. **Experience Fast Preview**: Notice the orange "FAST PREVIEW" indicator during slider adjustments
 5. **Apply Presets**: Try astrophotography presets for quick results
 6. **Fine-tune Settings**: Click the gear icon next to any adjustment to modify parameters
 7. **Layer Management**: Use show/hide toggles to compare before/after results
 8. **Analyze Stars**: Use Analysis → Star Analysis for focus quality assessment
 9. **Monitor Changes**: Watch the real-time histogram and preview updates
-10. **Save Your Work**: File → Save to preserve your edited image
+10. **Save Your Work**: File → Save Project to preserve your complete editing session as .vino file

 #### Advanced Astrophotography Workflow
 1. **Load Your Image**: Open FITS, TIFF, or other astronomical image formats